BMW motorcycle compression testing

 The first kick produced about 1/2 of what the total turned out to be.
-Each successive kick produced an increase of about 1/2 of that number.
+Each successive kick produced an increase of about 1/2 of the previous number.
 The first was 60, so add in 30 more and get 90, now add in 15 more and get to 105, but you get the idea.
-This is an example of a healthy cylinder.
+That is an example of a healthy cylinder.

 Below is an example of a poor cylinder.